 In all other circumstances, you must file a married return.
 A slim exception exists under the head of household rules if you haven’t lived with your spouse at any point during the last six months of the year, but you must meet some additional rules to qualify.

 Otherwise, your choice is limited to filing a joint married return or a separate married return.
 The tax code treats you as a single filer in several ways if you file a separate return, but with some penalties.
 You’ll be prohibited from claiming a variety of tax credits and deductions.

 You and your spouse are each “jointly and severally liable” for any taxes or penalties that come due on a joint married return, and you’re also responsible for any errors or omissions on the return.
 If your spouse owes money to a government entity on a debt that you’re not also liable for paying, you could lose your share of any resulting tax refund if it’s intercepted.
 The IRS does allow you to try to make a case that you weren’t personally aware of errors or omissions, however, and you can also make a claim for your share of the refund if you weren’t responsible for the debt in question.

 The married filing jointly tax brackets are considered to be among the most favorable.
 You might actually find yourself in a lower tax bracket overall by filing jointly if you’re married.

 For example, you and your spouse might jointly earn $130,000 annually.
-This puts you in a 22% tax bracket as of 2019.
+This puts you in the 22% tax bracket for 2020.
 You’d fall into the 24% bracket on an income of $130,000 if you weren’t married and filed a single return—a 2% difference, and every percentage point counts.